sqids/sqids-zig/README.md

 The import string is the one provided in the `addModule` call.

 > [!TIP]
-> Check [lvignoli/sqidify](github.com/lvignoli/sqidify) for a full-fledged Zig executable example.
+> Check [lvignoli/sqidify](github.com/lvignoli/sqidify) for a self-contained Zig executable example.

 ## 👩‍💻 Examples